handresen/mariagdkdoc/pages/clientapi/mapinteraction/clientapi_trackdisplay.md

 ## Track style XML

 The main mechanisms for controlling track appearance and styling is by providing track style information (track style xml). <br>
 Several aspects of track visualization can be controlled using styling.
 Conditional styling allows styling based on track attributes, map attributes and external settings.
-For details on how to create and maintain track style xml, see “Maria 2012 Track Styling”.
+For details on how to create and maintain track style xml, see [Track Styling](core_styling_track.html).

 The style xml is accessed through the track layer interface ***StyleXml*** property.